astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 25, 2020

-## Roblox is eye-ing an $8B+ IPO
-- Kids under the age of 13, who make up 54% of the game’s 36m daily active users.
-- Roblox empowers kids to build their own games and learn to code using the in-house visual design tool.
-- This year, Roblox will pay out $250m to its (largely preteen) developers, up from $110m in 2019.
-- Bookings were up 200% YoY, to ~$497m (revenue is recognized over a 23-month period)
-- Daily active users were up 97%, to ~36m
-- Hours of usage were up 134%, to 8.7B
-- A recent Lil Nas X in-game concert drew a virtual crowd of 33m, suggesting the game is on the (Old Town) road there.

 ### Nixon ended the gold standard in 1971 - our dollar is not backed by anything.
 - These monetary dislocations have impacted several areas of our society.
 Consumer health relies on heavily inflated asset prices, not the health of the real economy.
 With price stability dissipating, rampant inflation has lifted consumer prices, lowering our standard of living.
 As we lose 2% of our purchasing power leaving our money in the bank, we must throw our savings into an overvalued stock market fueled by speculation and greed — not a booming economy that we desperately need.
 Since we have to work 300% harder to buy the same stock, we’re always busy, tired, and broke.
 We take shortcuts, bolstering the disastrous American diet.
 Our lust for fast food has created a simultaneous mental health and obesity crisis.
 - The rise of blockchain technology has revolutionized how we think about money in the 21st-century.
 It’s the first time in history where money can be transferred peer to peer without passing through a central authority, the first decentralized network to enable the financially savvy, from hardcore Cypherpunks to GenZ libertarians, to break free from the tyrannical forces of the modern financial system.
 - [LinkedIn](https://www.linkedin.com/in/brandonspiess/)

 # November 23, 2020
-- BTC has gained ~160% in 2020
-	- Why?
-	- Rising inflation concerns due to gov't stimulus
-	- Growing mistrust of authority
-	- PayPal, on October 21st, began facilitating the buying and selling of crypto
-	- We will likely see a continuation of this trend as more institutional investors enter the space.

 ## Lessons

 - Surround yourself with smarter, more mature minds.
 The smartest people you can find.